Updated: July 14, 2025

 Communication Cadence and Cycle Time Management

-Ask how the shop communicates with you during the repair — frequency, method (text, email, phone), and who your primary contact is.
-Ask about typical cycle time for a repair similar to yours.
+Ask how the shop communicates with you during the repair — frequency, method (text, email, or phone), and who your primary contact is.
+Similarly, ask about typical cycle time for a repair like yours.
 Understand how parts ETAs, supplement timelines, and calibration scheduling are sequenced to minimize idle time.
 If your rental coverage is capped at a specific number of days, this sequencing directly affects your out-of-pocket costs.

 Ask: “How often will I receive updates, and how do you sequence parts, supplements, and calibrations to minimize total cycle time?”

-Look for I-CAR Gold Class certification — the industry’s most recognized training standard, requiring technicians to complete ongoing training across all repair areas.
-Many OEM certification programs (Ford, GM, Toyota, Tesla, BMW, etc.) go further, requiring specific equipment, procedures, and periodic audits.
-A shop with OEM certifications relevant to your vehicle brand has made a significant investment in repair quality.
+Look for I-CAR Gold Class certification — the industry’s most recognized ongoing training standard, requiring technicians to complete training across all repair areas every year.
+Many OEM certification programs (Ford, GM, Toyota, Tesla, BMW, Nissan, Hyundai, and others) go further by requiring specific equipment, documented procedures, and periodic facility audits.
+A shop holding OEM certifications relevant to your vehicle brand has invested significantly in repair quality.

 Check Google Reviews, Yelp, and the Better Business Bureau.
-Look for patterns — not just star ratings.
-Consistent mentions of clear communication, accurate cycle times, and well-documented repairs are positive signals.
-A handful of poor reviews focused on billing disputes or unresolved quality issues is a meaningful red flag.
+Focus on patterns — not just star ratings.
+Consistent mentions of clear communication, accurate cycle times, and thorough documentation are strong positive signals.
+Conversely, recurring complaints about billing surprises, unresolved quality issues, or poor communication are meaningful red flags.
+Also, a shop that responds professionally to negative reviews demonstrates accountability.

-A reputable shop should be willing to provide a written repair plan that references OEM procedures before you sign anything.
-If a shop resists putting the plan in writing, that’s important information about how the rest of the process will go.
+A reputable shop will provide a written repair plan referencing OEM procedures before you authorize any work.
+If a shop resists putting the plan in writing, that resistance tells you something important about how the rest of the process will unfold.
+Transparency before authorization is a reliable predictor of transparency throughout the repair.

-Proper structural repair requires a measuring system capable of 3D analysis.
-ADAS calibration requires either OEM-specific target tools or a licensed system from a recognized calibration provider.
-Paint refinish requires a down-draft spray booth with proper temperature and airflow control.
-A shop that can speak to their equipment confidently — and show you their calibration tools — understands the technical demands of modern vehicle repair.
+Structural repair requires a measuring system capable of three-dimensional analysis.
+ADAS calibration requires either OEM-specific target systems or a licensed calibration platform from a recognized provider.
+Paint refinish requires a downdraft spray booth with controlled temperature and airflow.
+A shop that speaks confidently about its equipment — and can show you its calibration tools — understands the technical demands of repairing modern vehicles correctly.

-Consider a Second Opinion on an Existing Estimate
+Ask for a Free Second Opinion on an Existing Estimate

-If you already have an insurer’s estimate in hand, bring it to your chosen shop before authorizing any work.
-A qualified shop can quickly identify missing line items — ADAS calibrations not included, OEM parts substituted without notation, or structural procedures omitted.
-This review is typically free, and it often reveals significant gaps in the insurer’s initial assessment.
+If you already have your insurer’s estimate, bring it to your chosen shop before authorizing any work.
+A qualified shop can quickly identify missing line items — ADAS calibrations omitted, OEM parts substituted without notation, or structural procedures missing entirely.
+This review is typically free.
+Moreover, it often reveals significant gaps in the insurer’s initial photo-based assessment that would otherwise lead to costly delays later.

-How to Tell Your Insurance Company You’re Using Your Own Body Shop
+How to Tell Your Insurer You’re Using Your Own Body Shop

-Once you’ve chosen your shop, notify the claims representative as early in the process as possible.
-Provide the shop’s name, address, phone number, and your contact there.
+Once you have selected your shop, notify your claims representative as early in the process as possible.
+Provide the shop’s full name, address, phone number, and your contact there.
 Ask the insurer to send the claim assignment and appraisal directly to your chosen shop.
-Keep a record of every communication.
+Keep a written record of every communication — specifically the date, time, and name of the representative you spoke with.

 Sample Script You Can Use Word for Word

 “Thank you for the recommendation.
 I’m exercising my right to choose my own repair facility and will be using [Shop Name] at [Shop Address].
-Please note this on the claim and send the claim assignment and appraisal directly to them.
-I am authorizing repairs only after I have reviewed a written repair plan that is aligned with OEM procedures and addresses all ADAS requirements for my vehicle.”
+Please note this on the claim and direct the claim assignment and appraisal to them.
+I will authorize repairs only after I have reviewed a written repair plan aligned with OEM procedures and addressing all ADAS requirements for my vehicle.”

 What to Do If the Adjuster Pushes Back

-If an adjuster claims you must use their recommended shop, ask them to:
+If an adjuster claims you must use their recommended shop, ask them to do three things:

 - Put that requirement in writing.

-- Cite the specific policy language that creates this requirement.
+- Cite the specific policy language creating this requirement.

-- Cite the California law or regulation that would support this position.
+- Cite the California law or regulation that supports this position.

-In nearly every case, this request clarifies the misunderstanding immediately — because no such requirement exists for California policyholders.
-If the adjuster persists, contact the California Department of Insurance and file a complaint.
-Insurers are required to process claims promptly and fairly regardless of your shop choice.
+In nearly every case, this request resolves the issue immediately — because no such requirement exists for California policyholders.
+If the adjuster persists, contact the California Department of Insurance at 1-800-927-4357 and file a formal complaint.
+Insurers are legally required to process claims promptly and fairly regardless of your shop selection.

 Will Using Your Own Body Shop Affect Coverage, Cost, or Timeline?